Parsons Paris

 Parsons Paris is a degree-granting school of art and design in the 1st arrondissement of Paris, France.
 It is the European branch campus of Parsons School of Design and part of The New School, a comprehensive university in New York City.

+Despite its American accreditations (AICAD, NASAD, etc.), Parsons Paris has no academic (MESR) or professional (RNCP) recognition from the French government.
+It only has authorization to operate from the Rector of Paris.

 Academics

 Parsons Paris currently offers bachelor's and master's degree programs, as well as study-abroad and summer programs that reflect several core areas of study at Parsons School of Design in New York.
 These programs include: